 - Avoid using names, birthdates, anniversaries, and similar data of yourself, spouse or children.

-- Use a key pass to randomly create passwords.
+- Use a key pass to random Cybersecurity solution services in Florida USA, IT audit services in Florida USA, may create passwords.
 They might be harder to remember, but they’ll also be harder for a hacker to crack.

 - Never write your passwords down.